MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/failed-get-ui-element.md

 # Failed to get UI element

-This article provides a resolution for an issue where a desktop flow action fails to get a UI element.
+This article provides a resolution on solving the error messages that you may receive when a desktop flow action fails to get a UI element.

 ## Symptoms